 |

-| 1 | Place the corned beef in water to cover with the pickling spices.
-Cover the pot or kettle, bring to a boil, reduce heat and simmer 30 minutes.
-Skim off any foam that has formed, then add beer to stock.
-Stud onions with cloves, then add to stock.
+1 | Place corned beef in a large pot.
+Fill with water until it covers the beef.
+Sprinkle on packaged pickling spices.
+Cover the pot and bring to a boil, then reduce heat and simmer 30 minutes.
+Skim off any foam that has formed.
+Stud onions with cloves and add to stock.
 Simmer for 4 hours or until tender, skimming occasionally. |

-2 | During the last hour, add the carrots, celery and potatoes, then cover again.
+| 2 | During the last hour, add beer, carrots, celery, potatoes, and rutabagas to stock, then cover again.
 Even though this will cook for another hour, set timer for 30 minutes.
-Setting the timer as instructed through the next few steps will keep you on track. |
+The timer will keep you on track through the next few steps. |

-3 | Preheat oven to 400°F. Combine glaze ingredients. |
+| 3 | Preheat oven to 400°F. In a bowl, combine glaze ingredients. |

-4 | When timer sounds, check meat for tenderness.
+| 4 | When 30 minute timer sounds, check meat for tenderness.
 If not quite tender, continue to cook.
-If done, transfer meat to oven proof pan.
+If done, transfer meat to an oven-proof pan.
 Spread glaze over surface, then place in oven.
-This will cook for 30 minutes, but set timer for 15 minutes. |
+This will cook for another 30 minutes, but set timer for 15 minutes. |

-5 | When timer sounds, add the cabbage to the stock and other vegetables.
+| 5 | When timer sounds, drop oven to 375°F. Add cabbage to stock, and if using, add fennel.
 Set timer again for 15 minutes.
 When timer sounds, remove meat from oven. |

-6 | Place meat in large shallow bowl or platter.
-Place vegetables around, and spoon a bit of the stock over the meat and vegetables.
-Pour remaining stock into a pitcher to pass around at the table. |
+| 6 | Place meat in a sizable shallow service bowl.
+Place vegetables around, and spoon enough stock around meat and vegetables to 1/3 way up.
+Too much liquid will remove the glaze.
+Strain remaining stock into pitcher to pass at table. |

-7 | Slice beef thinly.
+| 7 | Slice beef thinly.
 Serve with Horseradish Cream Sauce. |

 |